OSGeo/gdal/doc/source/programs/gdal_raster_viewshed.rst

    It is also used to clamp the extent of the output raster.
    (Not supported in cumulative mode)

+.. option:: --min-distance <value>

+   Minimum distance from observer to compute visibility.
+   Must be less than '--max-distance'
+   (Not supported in cumulative mode)

+.. option:: --start-angle <value>

+   Start angle for visibility.
+Measured clockwise from 0 North.
+   (Not supported in cumulative mode)

+.. option:: --end-angle <value>

+   End angle for visibility.
+Measured clockwise from 0 North.
+   (Not supported in cumulative mode)

+.. option:: --high-pitch <value>

+   High angle for visibity.
+Measured up from 0 horizontal.
+   Values above the high pitch are marked out of range.
+   Must be greater than '--low-pitch'.
+   (Not supported in cumulative mode)

+.. option:: --low-pitch <value>

+   Low angle for visibity.
+Measured up from 0 horizontal.
+   Cell values are clamped to be no lower than the intersection of the angle.
+Must be less than '--high-pitch'.
+   (Not supported in cumulative mode)

 .. option:: --curvature-coefficient <value>

    Coefficient to consider the effect of the curvature and refraction.